 The program provides a charterer with a technical evaluation of the physical condition and maintenance of a vessel above the standard requirements for class.
 CAP is applicable to oil tankers and bulk carriers of 15 years of age and above, but may be used for other vessels at different ages.

 The program includes a detailed survey of the vessel's hull structure including verification of gaugings as well as extensive testing of the vessel's machinery, equipment and cargo systems.
-This information combined with a strength and fatigue engineering analysis leads to a numeric rating being assigned to the vessel ranging from 1 (Very Good) to 4 (Unsatisfactory).
+This information, combined with a strength and fatigue engineering analysis, leads to a numeric rating being assigned to the vessel ranging from 1 (Very Good) to 4 (Unsatisfactory).

+CAP is able to quickly and cost-effectively assess the cumulative impact of fatigue on a vessel's critical structural components.
 The major charterers have introduced even tougher CAP standards as a requirement for charter.
-They demand that the CAP 1 or 2 rating include a detailed Fatigue Assessment.
-Other charterers are expected to follow this lead.
-CAP is able to quickly and cost effectively assess the cumulative impact of fatigue on a vessel’s critical structural components.
+They demand that the CAP 1 or 2 ratings include a detailed fatigue assessment.